- Corporate reputation is arguably a company’s most valuable intangible asset.

 That makes it that much more important to monitor and manage the type of news coverage your company receives.
 Negative press can snowball and has to be dealt with proactively.
 If not, it can turn into a larger issue or even a situation that requires crisis management.
 The positive press has to be leveraged and capitalized on while relevant.

-If your organization has been involved in goodwill or charity efforts, or one of its products/services has been recognized or awarded, make sure there is an abundance of content about it (i.e. blogs, social posts, press releases, etc.).
+If your organization has been involved in goodwill or charity efforts, or one of its products/services has been recognized or awarded, make sure content is abundant about it (i.e. blogs, social posts, press releases, etc.).
 Get brand evangelists talking about your news and provide them with the tools to promote the information.
 A large part of leading an organization and building a positive corporate reputation is about constantly finding ways to make the positive press outweigh the bad.

 Actions speak louder than words.
 Your company’s marketing can be as positive as possible, but if the activities of your organization don’t fall into line and fulfill the promises of the marketing and branding, it can create distrust between stakeholders and your corporation.